Estimated reading time: 16 minutes

-Perhaps you drive and have to include gas and maintenance as you do with a home.
+Perhaps you drive and must include gas and maintenance as you do with a home.

-If you can’t do the maintenance yourself then consider the costs of hiring someone to do it for you.
+If you can’t do the maintenance yourself, consider the costs of hiring someone to do it for you.

-When there is no health coverage and you need it this may cost you out of pocket.
+When you need no health coverage, this may cost you out of pocket.

-Consider the costs to be transported to hospitals out of town using a van service is $400-$1000.
+Consider the cost of transporting to hospitals out of town using a van service is $400-$1000.

 What about getting glasses replaced?

-As you can see most of what your retirement costs will be based upon your personal needs.
+As you can see, most of your retirement costs will be based on your personal needs.

 Create a retirement checklist and ensure that you include the expenses you know you will have.

-The reason for a backup plan is because you could;
+The reason for a backup plan is that you could;